 Leaving a gift to a specific type of work or location might mean that we cannot fulfil your wishes if we are no longer doing that work or in a particular area.
 Keeping your gift for general purposes enables UNICEF to use it where the need is greatest at the time.

 Your Will records your wishes at a particular point in time.
 It’s advisable to regularly review your Will as your circumstances change, to accurately reflect your current wishes.
 If your existing Will still reflects most of your wishes, and you simply wish to make some additions or minor changes, your solicitor can help you create a Codicil.
 It’s important to consult your solicitor to ensure the original Will is not affected.

 This is entirely up to you.
-However, letting us know about your gift can help us plan our future work.
-Most importantly, we’re very keen to show our gratitude to you and keep you informed about our work with children around the world.
+However, we’re very keen to show our gratitude to you and keep you informed about our work with children around the world.